rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-18-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 <div style="text-align:center"><img src="./images/fft-diffraction-integral/fft-double-slit-diffraction-screen.png" alt="fft double slit diffraction python"/></div>

-In this project we will show how to numerically computing the **Fresnel Diffraction Integral** with the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (**FFT**).
+In this project we will show how to numerically compute the **Fresnel Diffraction Integral** with the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (**FFT**).
 We'll implement the method with **Python** and we will apply it to the study of the diffraction patterns produced by the particle beams in the **double slit experiment**, showing the dependence of the phenomenon with respect to the separation of the slits.